 Summary of Corporate Governance

-Transition to Company with Audit & Supervisory Committee
+Purpose of establishment of Company with Audit & Supervisory Committee

-At the 36th Ordinary General Meeting of Shareholders, held on September 28, 2016, a resolution was passed to amend the Articles of Incorporation so that Pan Pacific International Holdings could transition to a company with an audit & supervisory committee.
-On the same date, the Company duly transitioned from a company with an audit & supervisory board to a company with an audit & supervisory committee.
 The establishment of the Audit & Supervisory Committee and the granting of voting rights to directors, who are audit & supervisory committee members, at the Board of Director's meetings is intended to strengthen the audit and supervisory functions of the Board of Directors, enhance corporate governance and improve corporate value.

 Merits of Transitioning to Company with Audit ＆ Supervisory Committee